EduardoZepeda/coffee-bytes-hugo/content/posts/el-problema-de-usar-github-para-evaluar-a-desarrolladores/index.en.md

 ![github meme](images/github-meme-invencibles.webp "Github meme")

-## Not all projects are on Github, there are Bitbucket, Gitlab, Gitea and others.
+## Not all projects are on Github, Bitbucket, Gitlab, Gitea and others exist too

 Github is the de facto service for managing online repositories, but there are other options such as Bitbucket, Gitlab, Gitea, launchpad, which although lacking the size and number of services offered by Github, compensate with a better reputation.